mithorizon7/FoundBootstrapSeparated/README.md

-# Startup Bootcamp Platform
+# Business Development Toolkit

-A full-stack web application built with Express.js backend and React frontend, designed as an interactive startup bootcamp with eight independent activities that help teams develop their business concepts through structured development stages.
+A full-stack web application built with Express.js backend and React frontend, designed as an interactive business development toolkit with eight independent activities that help individual professionals develop their business concepts through structured development stages.

 ## 🚀 Quick Start